 The La Sportiva TC Pros are excellent for varying pitches and long climbs.
 They have an enhanced edging thanks to P3 technology and special adaptations for smearing.
 They're made to get a grip on granite cracks with their stiff soles and ankle protection.
 The breathability keeps your feet fresh, but these shoes also have the advantage of not stretching.

 Climbers also love the flat toe boxes that make smearing much easier.
 However, they’re probably not ideal for bouldering or sports climbing.
-The Amazon rating for this pair is 4.4 out of 5 stars.
-The price range is between $185 and $195.

 La Sportiva Lace-Up Miura

 The La Sportiva Lace-Ups Miura have been called the best climbing shoes for females, and there’s little arguing on this point.
 They’re designed with a downward-curving toe box that would help to climb any overhanging terrain.
 The flat sole makes for a comfy climb even on low-angled slabs.

 Climbers have greatly appreciated the slingshot rand here, which means the downward front curve is permanent.